HuangKY/DSND_Term2_Capstone_Arvato/README.md

 ## File Descriptions <a name="files"></a>

-Since the dataset is private, only the meta-data is uploaded here.
+Since the dataset offered by **AZ Direct GmbH** is private and cannot be published, only the meta-data is uploaded here.

 - Arvato_Project_Workbook.ipynb: The main analysis file
 - DIAS_Attributes_Values_2017.xlsx: the meta-data (a detailed mapping of data values for each feature in alphabetical order)